TheWindowsUser92/DW3-Project-Team4/README.md

 1. Clone the repository to your local machine.
 2. Set up a local development environment with PHP and MySQL.
-3. Import the provided SQL database to set up the necessary tables.
+3. Set up the necessary settings in config.php inside of root directory for the database.
 4. Start the PHP server and navigate to the project directory in your web browser.
 5. Explore the games and enjoy the experience!